Onset of symmetry breaking by the functional RG method: Abstract

 \section{Abstract}

-A numerical algorithm is used to solve the Wegner-Houghton equation for the scalar $\phi^4$ model without any limiting ansatz for the local potential.
-Non-perturbative critical exponents are obtained in the infrared scaling regime of the symmetric theory.
-A precursor of the symmetry breaking, a dynamical Maxwell-cut is found which reveals itself in the approximate degeneracy of the blocked action for modes at the sufficiently low cutoff.
-A mechanism of Quantum Censorship is conjectured which is supposed to be operational for large enough quantum fluctuations and prevents the exact degeneracy of the Wilsonian action together with the tree-level renormalization.
+A numerical algorithm is used to solve the bare and the effective potential for the scalar $\phi^4$ model in the local potential approximation.
+An approximate dynamical Maxwell-cut is found which reveals itself in the degeneracy of the action for modes at some scale.
+This result indicates that the potential develop singular field dependence as far as one can see it by an algorithm of limited numerical accuracy.